survivejs/webpack-book/manuscript/advanced_techniques/05_configuring_react.md

 After these steps your development setup should support hot loading.
 It is one of those features that makes development a little faster.

-T> If you want to optimize your production build, consider studying Babel presets such as [babel-preset-react-optimize](https://www.npmjs.com/package/babel-preset-react-optimize).

-T> If you prefer to see possible syntax errors at the browser console instead of hmre overlay, enable `webpack.NoErrorsPlugin()` at your Webpack `plugins` declaration.
+T> If you prefer to see possible syntax errors at the browser console instead of the HMR overlay, enable `webpack.NoErrorsPlugin()` at your webpack `plugins` declaration.

 T> Given Babel uses [JSON5](http://json5.org/) underneath, this means you can comment your *.babelrc* files using regular (`//`) comments.

 ### Configuring Redux

-In order to configure Redux reducers to support hot loading, we need to implement Webpack's hot loading protocol.
+In order to configure Redux reducers to support hot loading, we need to implement webpack's hot loading protocol.
 Webpack provides a hook known as `module.hot.accept`.
-It gets called whenever Webpack detects a change.
+It gets called whenever webpack detects a change.
 This allows you to reload and patch your code.

 The idea is useful beyond Redux and can be used with other systems as well.
 To give you a rough implementation, consider the code below: